 What are Gas Chromatograph Heaters?

 Gas Chromatograph heaters are designed to provide highly uniform temperature across the length of the column.
 This precision allows the operator to capture sample data with resolutions that are useable and repeatable from run to run.
 Small changes in column temperature and unstable temperature gradients can have a significant effect on elution times resulting in poor and unusable data.
-Gas Chromatograph heating elements are designed to ramp and hold a columns temperature within a very small margin of error.
+Gas Chromatograph heating elements are designed to ramp and hold the temperature of a column within a very small margin of error.

 Heating the Column